AlfrescoLabs/alfresco-adf-devcontainer/README.md

 Developing in container may be slow, especially when the folder structure gets bigger and there are many R/W that has to keep in sync between host and container.

-On Mac (light improvement):

-- Choose `VirtioFS` as file sharing implementation inside your docker desktop

-On Windows:

-- I couldn't test directly but check the WSL config <https://code.visualstudio.com/remote/advancedcontainers/improve-performance#_store-your-source-code-in-the-wsl-2-filesystem-on-windows>

-### Mount specific folders on volumes (big improvement)
+## Mount specific folders on volumes

 This is the approach that has been taken in the `angular-workspace` and `nx-workspace` features.
+If you need more folder with the same approach all the commands needed are contained in the specific feature.

 Identify big folders that:

 - Are part of your `.gitignore` file
 - Are subject to frequent R/W operations or contains a lot of file